Australia—Agriculture and Veterinary Science

 UC Davis reserves the right to change the accommodation location(s).
 Should this be necessary, we will arrange comparable lodging.
 Please note that elevators, air conditioners, central heat and other modern conveniences may not be available in all locations.

 No meals are included.
 Students will need to cook/buy their own meals/groceries.
-There will be grocery stores near accommodations.

 All students will participate in ISA’s Bridging Cultures Program, which allows students to gain valuable knowledge while experiencing an unique destination.
 The Bridging Cultures Program encompasses the on-site orientation delivered at the onset of the internship program.
 The key emphasis is placed on areas related to goal setting, intercultural awareness, diversity and preparing you for success at your internship.